 July 10, 2017

 Lewis & Clark is committed to learning, innovation, and principled action on matters related to sustainability.
 Aligning our investments with our intentions is integral to those commitments.
-At the May Investment Committee meeting, Lewis & Clark trustees received a petition from students and faculty calling for the endowment to divest from fossil fuel investments.
-In response to the petition, and in keeping with the college’s commitment to ESG (Environmental, Social, and Corporate Governance) investing, the Investment Committee has appointed a subcommittee to explore the development of a divestment policy.
+At the Investment Committee meeting in May, Lewis & Clark’ Board of Trustees received a petition from students and faculty calling for the endowment to divest from fossil fuel investments.
+In response to the petition, and in keeping with the college’s commitment to ESG (Environmental, Social, and Corporate Governance) investing, the committee has appointed a subcommittee to explore the development of a divestment policy.

 “I commend the students, faculty, and staff who’ve advocated for this move, and the trustees for giving this issue its due attention,” said Interim President David Ellis.
 “We’re going to get this right, live up to our reputation as collaborative, environmental educators and contribute to the global effort to combat climate change.”